"

 This type of pasta is typical of the Genoa area: with its typical medallion shape, it is made using a traditional wooden mold, which is used to first cut the pasta then create decorations on both sides.
 Traditionally, one of the sides would be imprinted with the family crest which was hand carved inside the wooden mold.

-Corzetti can be seasoned with our Walnut Sauce or an herb pesto.
+Corzetti can be seasoned with our Walnut Pesto or an herb pesto.

 Pansoti

 Pansoti is another typical Ligurian stuffed pasta, similar in shape to ravioli, which is filled with wild greens such as borage, nettles, pimpinella and chard.
 The filling used to change slightly depending on what greens could be found.
-Pansoti is usually topped with a walnut sauce, and ricotta cheese and herbs are added to the greens of the filling.
+Pansoti is usually topped with a Walnut Pesto, and ricotta cheese and herbs are added to the greens of the filling.

 Gobeletti di Rapallo